-Male fertility requires that an adequate amount of “quality” sperm is ejaculated into the vagina and capable of swimming through the cervix, into the uterus and to the fallopian tubes.
+Male fertility requires that an adequate amount of “quality” sperm is ejaculated into the vagina and capable of swimming through the cervix, the uterus and the fallopian tubes to fertilize an egg.

-For more info you can also read our blog post on Infertility causes treatment options .
+For more info you can also read our blog post on Infertility causes and treatment options .

 Symptoms of infertility in men

-Male infertility variably depends on low sperm production or abnormal sperm function.
-Injuries, prolonged illness, chronic health problems, and lifestyle choices can play an important role in causing male infertility.
+Male infertility is due to either abnormal sperm production or abnormal sperm function.
+Injuries, prolonged illness, chronic health problems, infections, genetic issues, hormone imbalance, dilated veins around the testicle and lifestyle cause male infertility.

-Pain, swelling or a lump in the testicle area
+- Pain, swelling or a lump in the testicle/scrotum area

 Causes of male infertility

 Male fertility is a complex process.
 To get your partner pregnant, the following must occur:

 - You must produce healthy sperm

 - Sperm have to be carried from the testicle into the semen and ejaculated.